waste-of-kindergarten/xpython37-v0.1/python/Doc/library/codecs.rst

 once the byte sequence has been decoded into a string; as a ``ZERO WIDTH NO-BREAK SPACE`` it's a normal character that will be decoded like any other.

-There's another encoding that is able to encode the full range of Unicode
+There's another encoding that is able to encoding the full range of Unicode
 characters: UTF-8.
 UTF-8 is an 8-bit encoding, which means there are no issues with byte order in UTF-8.
 Each byte in a UTF-8 byte sequence consists of two
 parts: marker bits (the most significant bits) and payload bits.
 The marker bits